mdtanker/polartoolkit/.github/CONTRIBUTING.md

 ```
   make create
 ```
-Activate the environement:
+Activate the environment:
 ```
-    conda activate antarctic_plots
+    conda activate polartoolkit
 ```
 Install your local version:
 ```
   make install
 ```
-This environment now contains your local, editable version of Antarctic-Plots, meaning if you alter code in the package, it will automatically include those changes in your environement (you may need to restart your kernel if using Jupyter).
+This environment now contains your local, editable version of PolarToolkit, meaning if you alter code in the package, it will automatically include those changes in your environment (you may need to restart your kernel if using Jupyter).
 If you need to update the dependencies, see the [update the dependencies](#update-the-dependencies) section below.

 > **Note:** You'll need to activate the environment every time you start a new terminal.